caitlincoffey/caitlincoffey.github.io/index.md

 <img class="profile-picture" src="profile.jpg">

 Hello!
-I am a junior year student studying Electrical and Computer Engineering at the <a href="https://olin.edu">Olin College of Engineering</a>.
+I am a student studying Electrical and Computer Engineering at the <a href="https://olin.edu">Olin College of Engineering</a>.

 ## Portfolio